MapColonies/lookup-tables/README.md

 ----------------------------------

-This is a basic repo template for building new MapColonies web services in Typescript.
+This is a lookup table service which serve configuration close lists building with Nodejs and Typscript.

 ### Template Features: